-Another important factor that was well covered in the literature widely affecting football economics is the supporter loyalty.
-The term loyalty is used in the research of football fans, but the term appears in researches dealing with customers in general, in other fields others than sports, loyalty was described as the steadfast allegiance to a person or cause and at times the two terms loyalty and allegiance were used interchangeably (Pritchard et al., 1999).
-In relation to sports, allegiance was defined by (Funk and Pastore, 2000) as a commitment to a specific team that is persistent, resistant to change, and influences cognitive thoughts and behaviour.
-Another way to define loyalty is as “the correspondence between an individual’s willingness to demonstrate loyal behaviour and their attitudes that reflect high structural support from various attitude properties” (Funk, 1998, 53).
+Another important factor that was well covered in the literature widely affecting football economics is supporter loyalty.
+The term ‘loyalty’ is used in research on football fans, but the term appears in research dealing with customers in general; in fields others than sports, loyalty was described as the steadfast allegiance to a person or cause and at times the two terms ‘loyalty’ and ‘allegiance’ were used interchangeably (Pritchard et al., 1999).
+In relation to sports, ‘allegiance’ was defined by Funk and Pastore (2000) as a commitment to a specific team that is persistent, resistant to change, and influences cognitive thoughts and behaviour.
+Another way of defining loyalty is as ‘the correspondence between an individual’s willingness to demonstrate loyal behaviour and their attitudes that reflect high structural support from various attitude properties’ (Funk, 1998, 53).

-When researching loyalty in other fields and studies was found empirical evidence to the fact that loyal consumers are highly likely to show their allegiance to particular brand.
+Research on loyalty in other fields and studies found empirical evidence for the fact that loyal consumers are highly likely to show their allegiance to a particular brand.
 Belk and Tumbat (2005), for instance, qualitatively research the cult of Apple Macintosh and the findings showed that loyal users of Macintosh link consumption of the brand to self-image.
-In sports, loyalty to a team can indicate a consumption tendency that loyal fans demonstrate in their willingness to buy products or services related to the team they support (Funk, 1998; Wakefield and Sloan, 1995).
+In sports, loyalty to a team can indicate a consumption tendency that loyal fans demonstrate through their willingness to buy products or services related to the team they support (Funk, 1998; Wakefield and Sloan, 1995).

-Many researchers defined and measured consumer loyalty to a particular club or team in the same way as with loyalty to other goods and services.
+Many researchers defined and measured consumer loyalty to a particular club or team in the same way as loyalty to other goods and services.
 Customer loyalty is defined as a behavioural component and as an attitudinal component.
-In sports “the behavioural component of loyalty involves factors such as ticket and merchandise purchasing and television viewing numbers.
-The attitudinal component on the other hand examines consumer opinions and feelings towards a team” (Johnston, 2009, 8).
-In contrary Sumida et al., (2014) claim that fan loyalty to a team should be grasped not only though the tendency of sports fans to consumption behaviour, but also as their link to self-concepts related to a team as a social institution.
-The authors claiming this, consider team loyalty is more based on the social identity that arises from the relationships gained through fan groups or communities, than to brand loyalty.
+In sports ‘the behavioural component of loyalty involves factors such as ticket and merchandise purchasing and television viewing numbers.
+The attitudinal component on the other hand examines consumer opinions and feelings towards a team’ (Johnston, 2009, 8).
+In contrary Sumida et al., (2014) claim that fan loyalty to a team should be grasped not only though the tendency of sports fans towards consumption behaviour, but also as their link to self-concepts related to a team as a social institution.
+The authors claiming this consider team loyalty as based more on the social identity that arises from the relationships gained through fan groups or communities than on brand loyalty.

 The study of loyalty was approached by researchers from different angles.
-Toledo-Pereyra (2006) reviewed the loyalty importance and development process of a loyalty in the relationships between surgeons.
-Some conclusions may apply and be relevant to better understanding of what is loyalty.
-Quoting Marcus Aurelius Cavallini "Those who have loyalty will conquer the world and bring respect and protection to those who deserve it ...
-Loyalty means understanding, loyalty represents caring for someone, loyalty is all about respect" (Toledo-Pereyra 2006, 275).
-From the 15th century loyalty was interpreted and associated with “sense of fidelity” to cause, love, family, friends, work, and other professional activities, being supportive of someone’s cause, being faithful to another’s way of pursuing life and work endeavours and total commitment to someone’s principles of justice and understanding.
-All of these definitions can be transferred to the loyalty that exists between a football fan toward his favourite team, the practically unconditioned fidelity to a team regardless the state of success in a particular time is an example of that loyalty.
+Toledo-Pereyra (2006) reviewed the importance of loyalty and its development process in the relationships between surgeons.
+Some conclusions may apply and be relevant to a better understanding of what loyalty is.
+Quoting Marcus Aurelius Cavallini, ‘[t]hose who have loyalty will conquer the world and bring respect and protection to those who deserve it ...
+Loyalty means understanding, loyalty represents caring for someone, loyalty is all about respect’ (Toledo-Pereyra 2006, 275).
+From the 15th century onward, loyalty was interpreted as and associated with a ‘sense of fidelity’ to a cause, love, family, friends, work and other professional activities, being supportive of someone’s cause, being faithful to another’s way of pursuing life and work endeavours and total commitment to someone’s principles of justice and understanding.
+All of these definitions can be transferred to the loyalty that exists between a football fan toward his favourite team – the practically unconditional fidelity to a team regardless of its state of success at a particular time is an example of that loyalty.